Computer and Mobile Forensics Expert

 Merced College - Merced, CA (September 2002 - March 2005)

 Certified Mobilyze Operator (CMO)

 Legal Experience & Services

-March of 2018 - I consulted for the defense on a felony bench trial and the information I provided was used in the cross-examination of the prosecution's expert.
+March of 2018 - I consulted for the defense on a felony bench trial for distribution of child pornography and the information I provided was used in the cross-examination of the prosecution's expert.
 The defendant was acquitted.

-April 2018 - Consulted for the defense on a drug-related case.
+April 2018 - I consulted for the defense on a drug-related case.
 The case was settled.

 Seminars & Training